uc-cdis/guppy/README.md

 ```

 By default the whitelist contains missing values: ['\_\_missing\_\_', 'unknown', 'not reported', 'no data'].
-If you would like to disable whitelist, simply put `encrypt_whitelist: "disabled"` in your config.
+If you would like to disable whitelist, simply put `enable_encrypt_whitelist: false` in your config.

 For example following script will start a Guppy server with `regular` tier access level, and minimum visible count set to 100: